 Gadget stared at Monterey in shock.
 "Help cats?
 YOU?"

 Monterey sighed heavily.
 "I try not to make a habit of it," he admitted weakly.

 Taking the initiative, Geegaw reached down and hugged Gadget, letting her cry on his shoulder.
 "You have such a big heart, Gadget.
 Please, don't ever let it fill with hate."

 The hours flew by in agonizing silence for Professor Norton Nimnul, locked up in solitary in the psych ward.
 The man always valued his privacy, but the constant sounds of his inventions and scientific instruments were always a source of comfort for him.
 But here, there was nothing to keep his brilliant mind occupied, allowing it to wander aimlessly.

-It was then that Norton Nimnul turned his back on the world, convinced that the world had already turned his back on him…and sentenced his sister to death in the process.
+It was then that Norton Nimnul turned his back on the world, convinced that the world had already turned its back on him… And sentenced his little sister to death in the process.

 Still feeling the effects of antipsychotics, and still wrapped up in his thoughts, Nimnul didn't notice one of the prison's nurses wheeling in a food cart, removing a tray for him.
 She was a rather short woman, almost as short as him, and there was a security guard escorting her, brandishing a taser rod maliciously.
 Nimnul paid neither of them any mind.

 All of a sudden, the doors on the cart slid open, as if on their own accord.
 Some sort of gas sprayed out, which knocked out the guard and the nurse in an instant.